jurf/jurf.github.io/_posts/2016-04-08-hello-world.md

 all the stuff I hate about the web.
 I can proudly say this site doesn't suffer from mobile design illness, it's text is neither too big or too apart or too wide, it's pleasantly readable and doesn't make your eyes hurt.
 (Maybe a tad bigger text would be better?
-Also I'm not overfond of the font) The site ATM doesn't contain any script and most of it is static, except for the sidebar, which doesn't catch the attention too much, but still serves as a firm point while scrolling.
+Also I'm not overfond of the font.)
+The site ATM doesn't contain any script and most of it is static, except for the sidebar, which doesn't catch the attention too much, but still serves as a firm point while scrolling.